Dynamic Debt Swapping in Financial Networks: Model and Preliminaries

 In this paper, we will discuss all our results consistently in the context of a natural class of \emph{edge-ranking} rules~\cite{BertschingerStrategicPayments, CsokaDecentralizedClearing,ioannidis2022financial}: For each bank $v$, her outgoing edges $E^+(v)$ are ordered by a permutation $\pi_v$.
 First, $v$ directs all her payments towards edge $\pi_v(1)$ until the edge is completely paid off or $v$ has no remaining assets.
 Then, she pays off edge $\pi_v(2)$ until the edge is completely paid off or $v$ has no remaining assets.
 This process continues until either all debt is settled or $v$ runs out of funds.

 Apart from being natural and well-motivated in applications, edge-ranking rules also have appealing computational properties.
 Given a financial network with edge-ranking rules, a maximal clearing state can be computed in strongly polynomial time~\cite{BertschingerStrategicPayments}.
-Moreover, these favorable properties extend to general monotone integral~\cite{CsokaDecentralizedClearing} (also termed unit-ranking~\cite{BertschingerStrategicPayments}) allocation rules in explicit representation by using edge-rankings over a suitable set of auxiliary edges~\cite{BertschingerStrategicPayments}.
+Moreover, these favorable properties extend to general monotone integral~\cite{CsokaDecentralizedClearing, BertschingerStrategicPayments} allocation rules in explicit representation by using edge-rankings over a suitable set of auxiliary edges~\cite{BertschingerStrategicPayments}.
 In this way, \emph{all our statements generalize} to unit-ranking rules with edge-ranking representation.

-Other classes of payments have also been of interest in the literature (e.g., \emph{proportional payments}\footnote{In this case, every bank distributes her total assets in proportion to her total liabilities, i.e., the payments of $v$ towards edge $e$ are given by $f_e(b_v) = \min\{b_v\cdot \frac{l_e}{L_v}, l_e\}$.} or combinations of ranking and proportional).
+Other classes of payments have also been of interest in the literature (e.g., \emph{proportional payments}, where every bank allocates her total assets in proportion to her total liabilities, or combinations of ranking and proportional).
 Indeed, many of our results extend even to arbitrary monotone allocation rules.

-\myparagraph{Debt Swaps} For a given financial network $\F$, a debt swap $\sigma$ is a structural change to the network.
-For two edges $(u_1,v_1),\,(u_2,v_2)$ with the same liability (i.e., $l_{(u_1, v_1)} = l_{(u_2, v_2)} =: \ell$) we exchange their endpoints.
-The result are the edges $(u_1, v_2)$ and $(u_2, v_1)$, both with liability $\ell$.
-The allocation rule $\vecf$ of the banks is unaffected by the swap (i.e., $(u_1,v_2)$ plays the role of $(u_1,v_1)$ for bank $u_1$, and similarly for $u_2$).
-However due to the structural change, the debt swap may change the payments in the clearing state.
-We denote the resulting financial network and the corresponding graph, clearing state, and total assets of a bank $v$ after the swap by $\sig{\F}$, $\sig{G}$, $\sig{\vecp}$ and $\sig{a}_v$, respectively.
+\paragraph{Debt Swaps} For a given financial network $\F$, a debt swap $\sigma$ is a structural change to the network.
+For two edges $e_1, e_2$ among four distinct banks with the same liability (i.e., $l_{e_1} = l_{e_2} =: \ell$) we exchange their creditors.
+The result can be described by an adjustment in the creditor function by swapping the entries of $e_1$ and $e_2$.
+Note that the allocation rule $\vecf$ of the banks remains unaffected by the swap, since the debtor function remains unchanged.
+However, due to the structural change, a debt swap may change the payments in the clearing state.
+We denote the resulting financial network, creditor function, clearing state, and total assets of a bank $v$ after the swap by $\sig{\F}$, $\sig{\cre}$, $\sig{\vecp}$ and $\sig{a}_v$, respectively.